freeCodeCamp/freeCodeCamp/guide/english/bash/bash-mv/index.md

 Commonly used options:
 - `-f` to force move them and overwrite files without checking with the user.
 - `-i` to prompt confirmation before overwriting files.
+- `-n` to prevent a existing file from being overwritten.

 ### Warning